NoelDNathan/AutoML-ProcessMining/readme.md

     └── summary.txt
 ├── notebooks/
     └── EDA.ipynb ## Complete Analysis for XES log files
-    └── HPO_Optuna_TPE.ipynb ## The HPO using Optuna Framework with Bayesian Optimization └── HPO_DEAP_GeneticAlgorithm.ipynb ## The HPO using DEAP Framework with Genetic Algorithm └── automl-hyperopt.ipynb ## The HPO using HyperOpt Framework with Tree Parzen Estimator
+    └── HPO_Optuna_TPE.ipynb ## The HPO using Optuna Framework with Random Sampler └── HPO_DEAP_GeneticAlgorithm.ipynb ## The HPO using DEAP Framework with Genetic Algorithm └── automl-hyperopt.ipynb ## The HPO using HyperOpt Framework with Tree Parzen Estimator